-Colorectal cancers often start out as polyps -- harmless growths on the inside of your intestines.
+They're growths on the inside of your intestines.
 Most of them are harmless, but some can turn into colorectal cancer if not removed early.
 The two most common types of intestinal polyps are adenomas and hyperplastic polyps.
-They form when there are problems with the way cells grow and repair the lining of the colon.
+They form when there are problems with the way cells grow and repair in the lining of the colon.

 Risk Factors You Can't Control